-Did you know that every time you run a wash cycle tiny plastic particles are being released into the water systems?
+Did you know that every time you run a wash cycle, tiny plastic particles are released into the water systems?
 This happens because modern clothes are made from 80% synthetic materials.

-Every time you wash your clothes up to 700.000 fibers are being released into the environment.
-This may not be a problem you might think, because the wastewater treatment plants will surely filter all the crap out before they pump the water back into the ocean, right?
+Every time you wash your clothes, up to 700.000 fibers are released into the environment.
+This may not be a problem, you might think, because the wastewater treatment plants will surely filter all the crap out before they pump the water back into the ocean, right?
 Wrong.

-These plastic fibres are so small that you can’t see them with the naked eye and they simply escape the filtration system and head towards the ocean.
+These plastic fibers are so small that you can’t see them with the naked eye, and they escape the filtration system and head toward the ocean.

 Here they cause an even bigger threat that was just recently discovered.
-It is not the synthetic fiber itself that is harmful to marine life and the apex predator (us) but the chemicals that create the bonds for synthetic fibers.
-They act like sponges and become more toxic over time latching onto more chemicals.
-These tiny fibers that are floating around in the sea are then being eaten by the smallest shrimp to the biggest fish moving up the food chain and eventually get eaten by us.
+It is not the synthetic fiber that harms marine life and the apex predator (us) but the chemicals that create the bonds for synthetic fibers.
+They act like sponges and become more toxic over time, latching onto more chemicals.
+These tiny fibers floating around in the sea are then eaten by the smallest shrimp to the biggest fish moving up the food chain and eventually eaten by us.
 This can be devastating to human health and can cause long-lasting illness.

-You would hope that the big producers like Siemens and Bosch, just to name a few are working on the development of a filter.
+You would hope that big producers like Siemens and Bosch, to name a few, are working on developing a filter.
 But are they even aware of the health risks of microfiber ingestion?

-Since the big companies aren’t doing enough to come up with sustainable solutions, people like you and me do.
+Since the big companies aren’t doing enough to develop sustainable solutions, people like you and me do.
 Well, in this case, the team behind planetcare.
 All you have to do is buy their filter and install it on your machine.
-The microfiber is then collected and send back to them.
+The microfiber is then collected and sent back to them.

 How to install the PlanetCare Microfiber Filter?